nuSTORM as a Precision Probe of the Standard Model and New Physics: Standard Model Measurements at nuSTORM

 Since $\sin^2\theta_W \approx 0.25$, the leading term in the $\nu_\mu e^-$ cross-section is suppressed, introducing a degeneracy between a measurement of $\sin^2\theta_W$ and the overall flux normalisation.
 However, the $\nu_e e^-$ channel does not suffer from this suppression and is highly sensitive to the value of $\sin^2\theta_W$.
 By providing high-intensity, pure beams of both $\nu_\mu$ and $\nu_e$ with precisely known fluxes, nuSTORM is uniquely capable of breaking this degeneracy and performing a high-precision measurement at low momentum transfer.

 Our analysis follows the statistical framework highlighted in \secref{sec:statistical_framework} where the $\sin^2\theta_W$ is our model parameter and the SM prediction is calculated at the current global-fit value for low-$Q^2$ measurements, $\sin^2\theta_W = 0.23863$~\cite{ParticleDataGroup:2022pth,Alves:2024twb}.
 For nuSTORM most of the recoiled electrons will lie between $0.2\, \mathrm{GeV}<{E_R<6 \,\mathrm{GeV}}$ and hence the accessible $Q^2$ for nuSTORM would be in the range $(14-78 \, \mathrm{MeV})^2$.
-The resulting sensitivity contour is shown in \figref{fig:chi_square_contour_weak} and compared with the projection for DUNE~\cite{deGouvea:2019wav}.
+The resulting sensitivity is shown in \figref{fig:chi_square_contour_weak} and compared with the projection for DUNE~\cite{deGouvea:2019wav}, SBND~\cite{Alves:2024twb}, and several other pre-existing measurements.
 Although DUNE will have a significantly larger exposure, nuSTORM's projected constraints are highly competitive.
 This excellent performance stems from its combination of a high-intensity flux, the availability of both $\nu_e$ and $\nu_\mu$ channels and robust control over systematic uncertainties.
 In particular, the clean $\nu_e$ beam from muon decays provides the necessary leverage to disentangle the effects of $\sin^2\theta_W$ from the flux normalisation.
 This enhanced sensitivity allows nuSTORM to constrain the weak mixing angle to $\sin^2\theta_W = 0.23863^{+0.00351}_{-0.00354}$, corresponding to a $1\sigma$ precision of about 1.5\%.
-For comparison, the optimistic SBND-PRISM benchmark at $10^{22}$ POT with $5\%$ correlated systematics yields a sensitivity of about 3\%, although at a different $Q\sim 20$ MeV~\cite{Alves:2024twb}.
+For comparison, the optimistic SBND-PRISM benchmark at $10^{22}$ POT with $5\%$ correlated systematics yields a sensitivity of about 3\%~\cite{Alves:2024twb}.
 This result highlights nuSTORM's ability to conduct high-precision tests of the Standard Model that can help resolve existing tensions in electroweak observables.